 Sex research can never compete with the sex industry that is dominated by the fantasies of the male consumer.
 Misleading information and exploitative images are everywhere.
 Theories in sexology are promoted on the basis of sensationalism rather than credible evidence.
 Men propose theories and assume they are correct.
 But women’s silence does not constitute proof.
 Women’s refusal to comment on the topic is evidence of their lack of enthusiasm for sex and their dislike of eroticism of any kind.

 If sexology were a science, then women’s sexual experiences would be accepted for what they are.
 The political pressure on women to enjoy intercourse would not exist.
 This pressure comes foremost from men who insist that women should always be willing to offer intercourse.
-But it also comes from some women who are intent on pleasing men.
+But it also comes from women who make money by saying what is pleasing men.
 If sexologists were scientists, they would welcome alternative points of view.
 They would encourage active debate of the topic.
 Instead sexologists disseminate their beliefs like political activists.
 They never reconcile their opinions with the silence of women in the population.
-The goal appears to be to educate women in their role of providing male sexual pleasure.
+The goal of sexology appears to be to educate women in their role of providing male pleasure.